 Braves vs. Phillies: Odds, spread, over/under - September 11

-Ronald Acuna Jr. and the Atlanta Braves (93-49) face off against Kyle Schwarber and the Philadelphia Phillies (78-64) in the series opener at Citizens Bank Park on Monday, September 11.
-The game will begin at 1:05 PM ET.
+On Monday, September 11, Ronald Acuna Jr.'s Atlanta Braves (94-49) visit Kyle Schwarber's Philadelphia Phillies (78-65) at Citizens Bank Park.
+The first pitch will be thrown at 6:40 PM ET.

-The Braves are listed as -140 moneyline favorites for this matchup with the Phillies (+115).
-The game's over/under is set at 10 runs.
+The favored Braves have -125 moneyline odds against the underdog Phillies, who are listed at +105.
+A 10-run total has been listed for this contest.

 Braves vs. Phillies Time and TV Channel